valentjn/vscode-ltex/pages/docs/commands.md

 sidebar: "sidebar"
 ---

+Change language of this page: [English](commands.html), [German](commands-de.html)

 To run a command, open the Command Palette (`Ctrl+Shift+P`) and start typing the name of the command.
-The commands can only be run after the extension has been activated, i.e., after at least one Markdown or LaTeX file has been opened in the current workspace.
+The commands can only be run after the extension has been activated, i.e., after at least one LaTeX or Markdown file has been opened in the current workspace.

 ## `LTeX: Check Selection`